 Patisserie Valerie is a chain specialising in selling cakes.
-They opened in 1926 and have 206 stores across the UK as of May 2018.
+It opened in 1926 and has 206 stores across the UK as of May 2018.
 Recently Her Majesty’s Revenue and Customs (the government’s arm responsible for the collection of taxes) filed a winding up petition against Stone Beach, a subsidiary of the company.
 A winding up petition forces the closure of a company when they cannot pay their debts.
-Although the company’s stock was selling like hot cakes, after discovering the amount owed to HMRC (a shortfall of over 20million and a secret overdraft) they are in serious need of an injection of cash… Queue super hero Luke Johnson (the company’s executive chairman and major shareholder) - who lent £20 million to keep them afloat.
+Although the company’s stock was selling like hot cakes, after discovering the amount owed to HMRC (a shortfall of over 20million and a secret overdraft) they are in serious need of an injection of cash… Queue super hero Luke Johnson (the company’s executive chairman and major shareholder) – who lent £20 million to keep them afloat.
 But was this a half-baked scheme?

 What's the big picture effect?